marlonmelo12/marlonmelo12/README.md

 # Hi there 👋

-I'm Marlon Melo, Information Systems student, Full Stack Developer and Data Science research.
+I'm Marlon Melo, Information Systems student.

 ## About Me
-Data Enginer and Web Developes, research in ML, IA and Data Science.
+Data Enginer and Web Developer, researcher in ML, IA and Data Science.

 ## Techs and Tools
 <p align="left">